 Classroom Activities: First Day of School Icebreakers

-These four fun activities will help everyone break the ice and create a sense of community from the beginning of school.
+These four fun activities will help create a sense of community between your students from the beginning of the school year.

 - Grades: PreK–K, 1–2, 3–5